Amazon Marketplace

 EDI is a standard for electronic exchange of business data between organizations.
 Amazon uses EDI for orders, invoices, and shipment information with vendors.
 EDI automates data exchange and reduces errors.

-Open term pageEFN
+Open glossary pageEFN

 European Fulfillment Network